Visnes/windows-reinstall-guide/terminal.md

 ## Terminal Icons

-Install the terminal icons so you can prettify even more
+Install the terminal icons so you can prettify it by adding icons to different types of files and folders in Terminal.
    ```terminal
    Install-Module -Name Terminal-Icons -Repository PSGallery
    ```